Interconnectedness in the Global Financial Market: Data

 To uncover dependencies between stocks in different countries by sector, it is necessary to test if stocks within a specific sector are more correlated than stocks from random sectors.
-The far right columns in Table \ref{tab:stats} show the results from calculating the average of all within-sector correlations and the average of all between-sector correlations.
+The far right columns in Table \ref{tab:stats} show the results from calculating the average of all within-sector correlations, the average of all between-sector correlations, and the ratio between the two.
 The average of the first is significantly higher for all countries except for China.
 The dispersion and level vary by country.
 In Japan, only two sectors show a higher than average between-sector correlation than the within-correlation (see also Figure \ref{fig:sec_corr} in the appendix).
+For the case of China this behavior can mostly be explained with the large influence of the state and significant limitations for foreign investors.
+Japan, on the other hand is special case among the developed markets.
+The presence of large horizontally integrated conglomerates and a slightly more inward looking economy are likely the reasons for its unique market structure \citep[see also][]{china,lincbook}.

-\section{Estimating Inter-market and Intra-market Interconnectedness}
+\section{Estimating inter-market and intra-market interconnectedness}

+For the following, it is important to note that the analysis of comovement across markets differs from the well understood properties of comovement within markets \citep[see, e.g.,][]{barberis,green}.
+In the latter, one describes the behavior of individual stocks.
+This is not the case in the analysis of comovement across markets.
+Most approaches to studying comovement on the global level have focused on the analysis of stock market indices \citep[see, e.g.,][]{baur} or other smaller samples including sectoral indices.
+A wide range of methods has been applied, among these are unit root and cointegration tests, vector autoregression models, correlation-based tests \citep{contagion,fry}, causality tests \citep{Billio2012}, multivariate GARCH models \citep{ddcg}, and models of variance decomposition \citep{yilmazvar}.
+While advances have been made in applying these models to larger data sets they are still impractical for cases like ours \citep[see also][]{aielli,large_dcc2,largevar}.